-A. Project the IR depth lines onto the corresponding VIS frame
+A. Project the IR depth lines onto the corresponding VIS frame external camera parameters.

-Since both the IR and the VIS camera are calibrated, this step is straightforward.
-From the depth value in the IR frame, a 3D vertex is computed using the internal and external camera parameters.
 This vertex is then projected into the VIS image, and depth is accordingly assigned to the corresponding pixel.
 The result is a sparse depth image which looks very similar to the one for the IR frame, but which is now superimposed on top of the VIS frame on a pixel by pixel basis.